metauhid1/Polygon-Bridge/README.md

 - Write a Hardhat script to batch mint all NFTs.
 Using the ERC721A standard is optimal for this step.

 ### 5. Batch Transfer NFTs
-- Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+- Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.
   - Approve the NFTs to be transferred.
   - Deposit the NFTs to the Bridge.